Surgery Center of Reno 775-336-6900

 Preoperative health questionnaire

 Your treating physician's staff may provide you with a patient health questionnaire.
-Alternatively, you may download and print the appropriate health questionnaire from our web site.
-Please fill out and either mail or fax (number is on the form) the health questionnaire to our center as soon as possible.
 The forms are very important as they help us to plan your care and save you time during your preoperative phone call and on the day of your admission to the center.

 Preoperative phone call